 The reviewer is correct that we were referring to genetic divergence. we have made this more clear:

 Genetic divergence between populations increases indefinitely after they reach their optima, but their mean phenotypes are stable and the phenotypic segregation variance changes little as time progresses (see Fig. SX, SY).
-(Lines XX-YY)
+(Lines XX-YY) (see comment #?
+From reviewer 2).

 201-202: “our conclusions refer to equilibrium conditions” this is slightly confusing, as you just wrote that populations do not reach an equilibrium, but continue to accumulate divergence, albeit at a small rate.
 Or perhaps here you mean at the phenotypic level only?
 Please specify